shorelinesoftware/versioning-toolkit/README.md

     push: true
 ```

-# add tag to Jira issues
+# Add tag to Jira issues

 It gets commits diff between provided tag and the previous tag, parses commits identifying Jira keys and adds tag and fix version created from tag (e.g if tag is master-2.2.0 then fix version will be master-2.2) to each Jira key using provided Jira Tag field name.
 ## Inputs